ThanksSkeleton/zkwitches/docs/Demo_Mode.md

 # Demo Mode

-The app is currently in 'demo mode' - it can show off some end to end ZK related actions but you cannot complete a full game.

 What is working
 * Contract: Storage of the game state
 * Contract: Validating against most obviously incorrect actions (joining the same game twice, stealing from yourself)